2023 Most Popular Nursing Bachelor's Degree Schools in New Mexico

 The average amount in student loans that nursing majors at Brookline College - Albuquerque take out while working on their Bachelor's Degree is $40,716.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $384.

-A rank of #4 on this year’s list means New Mexico Highlands University is a great place for nursing students working on their bachelor’s degree.
+The in-demand bachelor’s degree programs at New Mexico Highlands University helped the school earn the #4 place on this year’s ranking of the most popular nursing schools in New Mexico.
 Located in the remote town of Las Vegas, New Mexico Highlands University is a public college with a small student population.

 Of the 35 students majoring in nursing at New Mexico Highlands University, 23% are male and 77% are female.